New restrictions imposed on upstate COVID hot spots

 “The bad news is that it’s about two months before Joe Biden takes over, and that means this administration is going to be implementing a vaccine plan,” Cuomo said.

+Research data on the vaccine given to volunteers a 150 sites worldwide are slated to be reviewed by Dr. Stephen Thomas of Upstate Medical University, chief investigator in Pfizer’s project.

-On Wall Street, the Dow Jones Industrial Average reached its highest level following the announcement.
-At 1:40 p.m., the Dow had surged 1,300 points, reaching 29,625.
+On Wall Street, the Dow Jones Industrial Average jumped 2.95%.on the vaccine news.

-The plan for distributing an approved vaccine is being developed by Operation Warp Speed, a project of the Trump administration.
+Cuomo took out from his state duties to promote his new memoir on New York’s experience in attempting to manage the pandemic with an appearance on Howard Stern’s show on Sirius XM.
+He recalled his anger when President Donald Trump mocked his brother, CNN host Chris Cuomo, by labeling him “Fredo,” a character in “The Godfather,” a remark the governor called “anti-Italian.”

+“If I wasn’t governor of New York, I would have decked him.”
+Cuomo said, adding, “I mean he was attacking me; he was attacking my family.”

 Joe Mahoney covers the New York Statehouse for CNHI’s newspapers and websites.
 Reach him at jmahoney@cnhi.com.